 Amanda: Why did you start a blog?

 HHC: I have little bit of need to be in the spotlight sometimes, and I’m an over-sharer, and I was trying to find a way to connect with the people around me without having to outright scream “HEY!
 Pay attention to ME!”
 It’s something that as an ambivert I’m always conflicted about: the need to be in the spotlight, and the need to lock myself in my room and never come out.
 It’s a rollercoaster of emotions.
 As the daughter of a computer programmer I learned about computers early in life, and prior to Highlights + Hot Chocolate I had been playing around with blogs for about ten years or so.
 This is just the first one that’s been allowed to settle into actually becoming something substantial.

 Amanda: Are you going to write a book?

 HHC: Absolutely!
 I have a few things in the works.
-There’s a quartet based around the seasons and different fantastic creatures, a regency romance novel, a couple stand alone fantasy stories, and a very long and complex multi-viewpoint fantasy series that I started writing in that middle school novel writing class.
-I’m hoping to finish the first “seasons” book manuscript in 2019, and the romance novel manuscript by the end of 2020.
+There’s a quartet based around the seasons and different fantastic creatures, a regency romance novel, a couple of contemporary romance novels, and a very long and complex multi-viewpoint fantasy series (with spin-offs, oops!) that I started writing in that middle school novel writing class.
+I’m hoping to finish the first “seasons” book manuscript and a contemporary romance novel manuscript by the end of 2020.
 The fantasy series moves at its own pace, and I think it will untangle itself when it’s good and ready.

 Have more questions?
 Want to send me some positive vibes?
 Select the ‘Contact Me’ tab above!